jericho1050/calorie-contra/LEARN.md

 This calorie counter and food search web app is for individuals who want to track their calories and macros throughout the day and week.
 For searching data, it uses a REST API from the USDA [FDC API](https://fdc.nal.usda.gov/api-spec/fdc_api.html).
 It is also embedded with a chatbot that helps you achieve your goals.

+## Testimony

+It all started as a final project for CS50X and as a first web app project, but then looking back at how it was terribly implemented, I decided to revisit this project and redesgin and refactor the codes and functionality.
+The project isn't that crazy good, but I'm kind of proud of what I did here, and there's still more room for improvements and more features to implement.
+Hopefully someday the web app will be useful and be monetized.

 ## Usage

 1. **Clone this repository**